 Students are expected to be familiar with the general requirements stated in the Bulletin of the Columbian College of Arts and Sciences.
 Among other requirements, Human Paleobiology PhD requirements include a minimum of 72 credit hours, including at least 12 and at most 24 hours of Dissertation Research (HOMP 8999).
 A minimum of 48 of the 72 credits must be taken in precandidacy stage (before completing the 3 General Examinations).
-In the PhD program, these 48 credits include the following: core and elective course work, participation in two Problem-Based Learning Seminars, two laboratory rotations, and other training experiences outlined below.
+In the PhD program, these 48 credits include the following: core and elective course work, participation in one Problem-Based Learning Seminar, two laboratory rotations, and other training experiences outlined below.

 To see a full course listing please view the Courses page.

 (19 credit hours in Years 1 and 2)

 Research Techniques in Paleoanthropology (1-3 credits – HOMP 8202)

 *This requirement can be fulfilled by any number of different courses, chosen in consultation with the advisor.
 One exemption is allowed depending on prior education.
 The most common courses taken by Human Paleobiology students are listed below.

 - Genetics or Molecular Evolution Core – Human Genetics (BISC 6230), Population Genetics (BISC 6228), Evolutionary Developmental Biology (BISC 6251), Molecular Phylogenetics (BISC 6225)

 - Geoscience or Vertebrate Paleontology Core – Sedimentology & Stratigraphy (GEOL 3126), Vertebrate Phylogeny (BISC 6215)